Saadelkheety/itemcatalog/README.md

  - Selecting a specific item shows you specific information of that item.
  - After logging in, a user has the ability to add, update, or delete item info.
  - The application provides a JSON endpoint.

+ ## Installing
+ For the app to work you must install:
+ -istall flask
+ -install sqlalchemy
+ -install imagemagick
+ -install sqlalchemy_imageattach